ivan-hc/am-extras/ALL/aarch64-all.md

 ◆ proxy-ns : Run programs in a network namespace where all traffic go through proxy.
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ proxychains : Redirect any TCP connection through a proxy or proxy chain.
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ proxychains-daemon : Redirect any TCP connection through a proxy or proxy chain.
 To install it use the --soarpkg flag or the .soarpkg extension.
+◆ prtstat : Print statistics of a process [psmisc].
+To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ ps : Report a snapshot of the current processes [procps].
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ ps : Report process status [busybox].
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ ps : Report process status [busybox].
 To install it use the --soarpkg flag or the .soarpkg extension.